AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

 ### Mini Editor API parameters

-For Mini Editors, we have the same Modal Params as the base params.
+We have the same Modal Params as the base params for Mini Editors.

 ### Mini Editor API-Specific Input Params